 Indeed, it is well settled that, even in the absence of a request from either party, the trial court may, sua sponte, submit a lesser included offense to the jury if the evidence supports such a charge.
 State v.
 Rodriguez, 180 Conn.
 382, 408, 429 A.2d 919 (1980); State v.
 Horne, 19 Conn.
 App.
 111, 145, 562 A.2d 43 (1989), rev'd on other grounds, 215 Conn.
 538, 577 A.2d 694 (1990); see also State v.
 Jacobowitz, 194 Conn.
 408, 412-13, 480 A.2d 557 (1984) (implicitly recognizing court's discretion in concluding that trial court properly could have declined to instruct jury on lesser included offense in absence of request); State v.
 Whistnant, supra, 179 Conn.
-581-82 (noting that question of whether due process clause of fourteenth amendment requires trial court to instruct jury, sua sponte, on lesser included offense has not been resolved by federal courts).
-Thus, it is clear that the parties' conduct vis-á-vis jury instructions does not control exclusively whether a conviction may lie for a lesser included offense.
+581-82 (noting that question of whether due process clause of fourteenth amendment requires trial court to instruct the jury, sua sponte, on lesser included offense has not been resolved by federal courts).
+Thus, it is clear that the parties' conduct vis-vis jury instructions does not control exclusively whether a conviction may lie for a lesser included offense.
 The trial court's authority in this regard is rooted in the interests of justice, so that "the jury should not be . . . forced by its verdict to choose only between the offense with the [greater culpability] and acquittal."
 State v.
 Asherman, 193 Conn.
 695, 731-32, 478 A.2d 227 (1984), cert. denied, 470 U.S. 1050, 105 S. Ct.
 1749, 84 L. Ed.
 2d 814 (1985).
 Similarly, the interests of justice would not be served by precluding an appellate court from ordering modification of the judgment to a conviction of a lesser offense simply because the parties did not request the trial court to provide such an instruction.
+Indeed, to conclude otherwise would require the state to request an instruction on every possible lesser included offense to the crime charged to avoid retrial should an appellate court find an element of that crime not to have been supported by the evidence.

 It is also significant that we have held that a jury cannot consider an instruction on a lesser included offense unless it first has determined that the defendant is not guilty of the greater offense.
 See State v.
 Sawyer, 227 Conn.
 566, 579, 630 A.2d 1064 (1993) ("to ensure that the charged offense has been determined by unanimous agreement, the court must direct the jury to reach a unanimous decision on the issue of guilt or innocence of the charged offense before going on to consider the lesser included offenses"); id., 585-87 (same, citing "acquittal first" rule).
-Therefore, in the present case, even if the trial court, as the fact finder, had been requested to consider the lesser included offense, once it found the defendant guilty of the greater offense, it would not have reached the lesser offense.
-Accordingly, it makes no sense to conclude that, in a case in which the evidence would have rendered it proper to provide an instruction on the lesser offense; see footnote 6 of this concurring and dissenting opinion; the absence of such a request precludes modification of the judgment.
+Therefore, in the present case, even if the jury had been charged on the lesser included offense, once it found the defendant guilty of the greater offense, it would not have reached the lesser offense.
+Accordingly, it makes no sense to conclude that, in a case in which the evidence would have rendered it proper to provide an instruction on the lesser offense; see footnote 3 of this concurring and dissenting opinion; the absence of such a request precludes modification of the judgment.